fNIRS/snirf/snirf_specification.md

 - `group`: a structure containing sub-fields  (defined in the `H5G` object class).
 Arrays of groups, also known as the indexed-groups, are denoted with numbers at the end (e.g. `/nirs/data1`, `/nirs/data2`) starting with index 1.
-Array indices should be contiguious with no skipped values (an empty group with no sub-member is permitted).
+Array indices should be contiguous with no skipped values (an empty group with no sub-member is permitted).
 - `string`: either a `H5T.C_S1` (null terminated string) type or as ASCII encoded 8-bit `char` array or UNICODE UTF-16 array.